przulj-lab/przulj-lab.github.io/index.md

 {% capture text %}

 We apply our computational frameworks to address key challenges in precision medicine across diverse diseases.
-From time-series and patient-derived single-cell data, we develop consumer-facing precision medicine solutions for cancer, infectious diseases (including Covid-19 and antibiotic resistance), neurodegenerative disorders (Parkinson's), and longevity research.
-Our goal is to translate multi-omics insights into actionable therapeutic discoveries, including novel antibiotics and drug repurposing strategies, that improve patient outcomes.
+From time-series and patient-derived single-cell data and all other multi-omic data, we develop consumer-facing precision medicine solutions for cancer, infectious diseases (including Covid-19 and antimicrobial resistance), neurodegenerative disorders (Parkinson’s), and longevity research.
+Our goal is to translate multi-omics insights into actionable therapeutic discoveries, including novel antibiotics, anti-cancer and anti-aging compounds, that improve patient outcomes.

 {% endcapture %}